-Aims We will transform our organisation and approaches to: empower people and places to improve their wellbeing, skills and prosperity; and ensure that environmental, social and financial needs of our people and places are met and that future generations thrive.
-Sustainable Inclusive GrowthWe will take steps to tackle poverty and inequality.
+Aims We wil l transform our organisation and approaches to: empowe and pros 30 M nd places to improve their wellbeing, skills and nmental, social and financial needs of our people and that future generations thrive.
+Sustainable Inclusive Gro owth We will take steps to tackle poverty and inequality.
 We aim to maximise the opportunities for local people and businesses through our improved economic performance.
 We will also establish standards, delivery models and strategies which allow Clackmannanshire to play a leading role in meeting the climate challenge and protecting our built and natural environment.
-Empowering Families & CommunitiesWe will place people at the heart of service delivery.
+Empowering Families & Communitie We will place people at the heart of service delivery.
 We aim to prioritise service users, family and community participation and leadership in developing and delivering solutions.
 We will work in partnership to build individual; family and community skills in support of social and financial independence.
-Health & Wellbeing We aim to improve the environment, quality of life and ease of access to services.
+Health & We llbeing We aim to improve the environment, quality of life and ease of access to services.
 Enhanced wellbeing will also provide greater participation opportunities as a consequence of improving economic performance in Clackmannanshire.
-Delivering increase wellbeing also aims to promote equitable growth.
+Delivering increased wellbeing also aims to promote equitable growth.